Know Your Value: Defying Work-for-Hire for Photographer Empowerment

 Conditions For Accepting Work-For-Hire

-Unless a client is willing to hire you as a W2 employee there are a few conditions under which you might agree to work-for-hire.
+Is the client is willing to hire you as a W2 employee?
+No. Then only agree to work-for-hire if they meet your conditions.
 Speaking with other photographers the consensus is clear.
 If a client wants work-for-hire, they need to pay for it.

 Before accepting work-for-hire you should double or triple your regular rate.